Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Experiments

-The left column of Figure \ref{fig:acc_backdoor_training} shows the backdoor task accuracy at various levels of backdoor, indicated by the amplify rate $\gamma$.
+For testing the effectiveness of the label inference attack, we use backdoor task success rate, i.e. backdoor accuracy, as our metric.
+If the backdoor sample is classified by the VFL system as the target class instead of its original class, the backdoor task is considered successful for that sample.
+The backdoor accuracy is then the ratio of successfully mislabeled backdoor samples.
+The accuracy of the main classification class is also taken into consideration.
+The results are shown in Figure\ref{fig:acc_backdoor_training}.
+The left column of Figure\ref{fig:acc_backdoor_training} shows the backdoor task accuracy at various levels of backdoor, indicated by the amplify rate $\gamma$.
 Some of which are more than $90\%$, meaning that the backdoor task has succeeded.
 The right column of Figure \ref{fig:acc_backdoor_training} shows the main task accuracy, which stays high for various attack levels.
 When $\gamma$ is set too large the backdoor task succeeded while the main task failed.
 In the following experiments, we set $\gamma$ to $10$, at which the main task and the backdoor task both work well.